 Another feature that most customers expect with their order is the ability to track their package through the shipping process.

-Consider reducing your risk entering the Brazilian market by working with experienced international business professionals.
+Consider reducing your risk of entering the Brazilian market by working with experienced international business professionals.

-However, trends toward technology, e-commerce, and the overall digital transformation of the world have created a huge market potential for investment in e-commerce.
-If you want some ideas on what you can sell in Brazil, check out our next section.
+If you want some ideas on what you can sell online in Brazil, check out our next section.

 Top Products and Services for E-Commerce in Brazil